mann1mal/summit-2018-container-lab/labs/lab3/chapter3.md

 This lab should be performed on **YOUR ASSIGNED AWS VM** as `ec2-user` unless otherwise instructed.

-NOTE: In the steps below we use `vi` to edit files.
+**Note**: In the steps below we use `vi` to edit files.
 If you are unfamiliar this is a [good beginner's guide](https://www.howtogeek.com/102468/a-beginners-guide-to-editing-text-files-with-vi/).

 Expected completion: 20-30 minutes